Criteria and indicators of sustainable forest management: Early history

 The first FAO Global Forest Resources Assessment was published in 1948.
-It consisted of five indicators, however, however, they were focused more to assessment of timber availability, than to sustainability of forest management as a whole.
+It consisted of five indicators, however, they were focused more to assessment of timber availability, than to sustainability of forest management as a whole.

 The history of the idea of C&I of SFM dates back to 1992 when the United Nations Conference on Environment and Development adopted the “Forest Principles”* and Chapter 11 of Agenda 21.
 Approximately at the same time, the International Tropical Timber Organization (ITTO) started its work on “Criteria for the Measurement of Sustainable Tropical Forest Management.”
 After this summit, the concept of “criteria and indicators for sustainable forest management” has started to be more and more internationally accepted.